magepages/mpdocs/docs/faq/index.md

 * This is a place to save all categories that admins have created.
 * From the Grid, admins can know all basic information of question as `ID, the name and URL of the question, icon of the Category, the status of Category, Store View, the number of questions, Create Date, Update Date, Position, and Action`.
 * Admins can perform some actions as the following:
     * **Delete**: Admins need to tick and choose the question that they want to delete, then select **Delete** in the Action box (in the upper left of the grid) to delete.
-A confirmation dialog will be appeared, then choose `OK` to continue deleting.
+A confirmation dialog will appear, then choose `OK` to continue deleting.
-    * **Change Status**: Admins need to choose category that they want to change the status, then choose `Change Status > Enable/Disable` in the Action box (in the upper left of the Grid) to change the Status.
+    * **Change Status**: Admins need to choose the category that they want to change the status, then choose `Change Status > Enable/Disable` in the Action box (in the upper left of the Grid) to change the Status.
 Instantly, selected categories will be changed about the selected status.
     * **Edit**: To edit a rule, admins need to choose `Edit` in the Action box (the last column on the right of the Grid)
     * **Instant Edit**: Admins can edit some fields of the Rule in the Grid by clicking the mouse to the field you want to edit.
 The Grid will change as the following: